kyleyates/kyleyates.github.io/_pages/projects.md

 ### Ball-collision Decoding Analysis: Linear Codes in the McEliece Cryptosystem.
 (Undergraduate Thesis)

-This undergraduate thesis implemented, tested, and analyzed the ball-collision decoding algorithm for linear codes, an algorithm from Bernstein, Lange, and Peters in this paper.
+This undergraduate thesis implemented, tested, and analyzed the ball-collision decoding algorithm from Bernstein, Lange, and Peters.